communications-mining

 Tutorial Data

-Since your new dataset contains labeled data, the model will start training immediately.
+Since your new dataset contains annotated data, the model will start training immediately.
 You can track the model training status in the dataset status bar.
 Once done, performance metrics for each label will appear on the Validation page, and a new model version will appear on the Models page.

 Figure 1.
 Validation page showing label performance